2500 Mowry Ave., (Washington West Building, 1st floor)

 Self Lymphatic Drainage Massage Video for the Arm

-Self-lymphatic drainage massage helps to improve the function of the lymphedema
+Self-lymphatic drainage massage helps to improve the function of the lymphatic

-system and helps create new pathways for lymphedema drainage to help decrease
+system and helps create new pathways for lymphatic drainage to help decrease

 the swelling in the arm.
 This video provides a visual guide to help patients